Arrest, Search and Seizure

 Based on the totality of the circumstances, consent was valid.

 based on the totality of the circumstances, the respondent did not freely and voluntarily give consent for a search of his luggage at the airport by police.

 What is the scope of the frisk?

-• May frisk the passenger compartment of vehicle for weapons
+May frisk the passenger compartment of vehicle for weapon.

 What is the basis for a search incident to arrest?